 Step 8: Without removing the coil from the pin, use a high-torque, variable speed drill with a power tuning pin socket (Cat.
 No. 63) to back out the first pin.
 Start slowly, and watch to make sure that the becket does not catch in the hole of the pin.
 If it does, stop immediately to correct the problem.
-Back the pin out slowly in order to prevent excessive heat back and under as shown before proceeding to the next step.
+Back the pin out slowly in order to prevent excessive heat build up.